Tulip-Dev/tulip/README.md

 If you are a Windows user, we recommend to use the UCRT version of [MSYS2](http://www.msys2.org/) as it greatly facilitates the build of Tulip on that platform (notably by providing up to date compilers and precompiled dependencies).
 A dedicated batch file [msys2_build.bat](bundlers/win/msys2_build.bat) is available for MSYS2 build.
+For windows, the use a Python distribution from the official site is recommended (do not use the Python bundled with MSYS2).
+Sphinx must use the same Python distribution as the one used to compile Tulip (use pip to install it).

 ## References